pcla-code/morf-job-mwe/README.md

 like to do with MORF that it not currently possible, we would love to hear from you!

-## So what is a MORF Job?
+## So what is a MORF job?
 A MORF job has two major components (1) Code to submit your job and (2) Code to build and run your job.
-Both components are outline below.
+Both components are outlined below.

 ### Code to submit
 This will be a short python script (an example is at the end of this page)